Studying nursing will make you a proactive, creative and dynamic practitioner in this challenging yet rewarding field.

 NMC registration, with your degree, enables you to practise as a registered nurse in the UK.

-* These programmes will commence in September 2021, subject to approval by the Nursing and Midwifery Council.
-These courses will be open to Home and EU applicants only for 2021 entry.
-As a nursing student on one of our new undergraduate degrees in Adult, Child Health or Mental Health Nursing (subject to NMC approval), you could receive at least £5,000 a year grant funding which you don't need to pay back.
+*These courses will be open to Home applicants only for 2022 entry.
+As a nursing student on one of our new undergraduate degrees in Adult, Child Health or Mental Health Nursing, you could receive at least £5,000 a year grant funding which you don't need to pay back.
 See the UK government website for more information.

 Achieve your potential on your nursing degree